Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ## Joint Effort

 At level 5, the blade you are sworn to watches out for you in battle, communicating when it detects threats or openings.
 Once per round when you could spend a reaction but have no reactions remaining, you may spend 1 essence to recover it.
+The number of remaining uses resets at the start of each of your turns.

 At level 13, you may use this feature twice per round.